-- The Group icon with yellow plus sign represents properties that are changed on the terminal from the Group settings.
-This is limited to touch screen calibration. - No icon indicates that the module was added to that particular Group or Terminal and not a parent Group.
+- The Group icon represents modules assigned to a parent Group. - The Group icon with yellow plus sign represents properties that are changed on the terminal from the Group settings.
+This is limited to touch screen calibration.

+- The Group icon with the No circle represents a module that isn't supported by the firmware package used by the terminal. - No icon indicates that the module was added to that particular Group or Terminal and not a parent Group.